 - Deadline, where you can enter a specific date.

-The next filter features can be helpful if you want colleges with specific application features on your list.
-Colleges that have an application fee, require supplemental essays, or are not test-optional, for example, you may want to remove from your list.
+The filter feature can help if you want colleges with specific application features on your list.
 This feature makes it easy to find schools that meet the criteria you are looking for, such as:

 - Application fee, if there is no fee for domestic applicants or no fee for international applicants.